Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 or what should be the minimum angle, at which the object leaves the surface.
 For the case at hand we assume that the coefficient of friction between the snowball Earth and the object is zero.
 Although in reality it is small but non zero.
-We show in Fig. [fig:slidingsphere] the schematic representation of free body of the object, we assume it slides from the top of the sphere, the diagram shows the forces acting on the sliding object after it slides and reaches point C
+We show in Fig. 3 the schematic representation of free body of the object, we assume it slides from the top of the sphere, the diagram shows the forces acting on the sliding object after it slides and reaches point C